jenkinsci/docker/README.md

 RUN jenkins-plugin-cli -f /usr/share/jenkins/ref/plugins.txt
 ```

-When jenkins container starts, it will check `JENKINS_HOME` has this reference content, and copy them
+When the Jenkins container starts, it will check whether `JENKINS_HOME` has this reference content and copy it
 there if required.
-It will not override such files, so if you upgraded some plugins from UI they won't
+It will not override such files, so if you upgraded some plugins from the UI they won't
-be reverted on next start.
+be reverted on the next start.

 In case you _do_ want to override, append '.override' to the name of the reference file.
 E.g. a file named
 `/usr/share/jenkins/ref/config.xml.override` will overwrite an existing `config.xml` file in JENKINS_HOME.